Symbolic operator representation

 Returns:

-a dict mapping from instruction to per-stage cost.
+a dict mapping from statement to per-stage cost.
 Each per-stage cost is represented by a dict mapping from the stage name to the predicted time.

 Parameters: